 We’re also partnering with Restart Energy to build out their blockchain approach as well.
 Because the energy web foundation is more the whole industry ecosystem play and Restart energy is really the neo-retailer and challenger type of play.
 Solara, however, is really blockchain agnostic.
 We provide crypto-proofs that are really the physics and the math of energy production from a solar panel, and we’re really agnostic as to how that is put together in a blockchain.
 There’s a range of solutions that are going to market, and we want to make sure that we have a solution that works for panel vendors and battery suppliers and can work across a number of industry ecosystems – so that’s really our plan.

-Jussi: What do you see needs to change before we get widespread adoption of changing cryptocurrency in the energy sector?
+What do you see needs to change before we get the widespread adoption of changing cryptocurrency in the energy sector?

 I really think you’re going to get slow encroachment there just like the banks are pushing back against open banking.
 You’ll see that they’ll try some internal trials and they’ll try some – let’s call it – “safeguarded communities” where they may not promote that this is potentially possible.
-However we know that they are looking at this – the banks are looking at ways to provide new financial structures for new suburb developments so we’ve been talking to some of the financial arms that build out this infrastructure.
+However, we know that they are looking at this – the banks are looking at ways to provide new financial structures for new suburb developments so we’ve been talking to some of the financial arms that build out this infrastructure.
 They’re looking for this type of utility approach that does have this blockchain feature set of being able to do transactions and being able to provide

 Well that’s all I have for today – thank you for your time !